-The magnificently named Beat Barblan, Bowker direct of identifier services, says, “Overall, we believe these numbers point toward an ongoing maturation and stabilization of the self-publishing industry.
+Beat Barblan, Bowker direct of identifier services, says, “Overall, we believe these numbers point toward an ongoing maturation and stabilization of the self-publishing industry.
 As the field of self-publishing matures, the quality of both content and format for many of these titles is becoming indistinguishable from those published by traditional houses.
 In recent years, the number of independent authors topping prominent bestseller lists is a clear indication that readers are embracing author-published titles.”

 However, the true exent of Amazon’s dominance in the self-publishing print sector is likely to be even higher as the Bowker research doesn’t appear to include titles published through Amazon’s second print-on-demand service KDP Print which was launched in 2016.